santisq/PowerShellKusto/docs/en-US/Set-KustoBatchingPolicy.md

 ## SYNOPSIS

-Sets ingestion batching policy on a Kusto Database or Table.
+Sets the ingestion batching policy on a Kusto Database or Table.

 ## SYNTAX